 How to take the subway to Brooklyn?

 New York City's subway system is large and complex.
 If you want to travel to Brooklyn by subway, it can be difficult to figure out; because Brooklyn is very large.
-Also, because most of the city's subway lines diverge out to different parts Brooklyn.
+Also, because most of the city's subway lines diverge out to different parts Brooklyn (you cannot ride one single subway line to all of Brooklyn's neighborhoods).

 This guide will assist you at traveling from Manhattan to different Brooklyn neighborhoods.

-Brooklyn is huge - 71 mile²/180 km2.
+Brooklyn is huge - 71 mile² / 180 km².
 There are more than 25 neighborhoods, and they are serviced by more than 12 different lines.
-The subway line that you will use is dependant on which neighborhood in Brooklyn is your destination.
+The subway line that you will use is dependent on which neighborhood in Brooklyn is your destination.
 It is also important to note that getting between different neighborhoods in Brooklyn by subway can be very time-consuming.
 Because all of the subway lines are designed for travel to Manhattan - they are not well designed for travel within Brooklyn.
 (It is a hub-and-spoke system).

 Here are top neighborhoods you may be traveling to, and how to get there by subway.
 These are most popular areas for tourism and cosmopolitan culture/dining/nightlife.
 Travel times listed are from the Midtown Manhattan area (unless otherwise noted).